 A minimum of one hour a day of playtime is required for your African grey to flourish, but just because this is the minimum does not mean it should be the goal.
 This can mean allowing them to fly around your home while being supervised, allowing them to use your finger as a perch, or gently cuddling with your African grey.
 Playing “warm potato”, can help your African grey become accustomed to the entire family or housemates rather than just yourself as they are known to usually do.
 This involves everyone in your home taking turns whistling or singing with the beloved grey, teaching new tricks or words, or even just letting it be near you for some time.

-African greys often times feel exposed when they are near windows.
-Often times we think that they like the perceived openness of a window view, but this actually makes them feel exposed if they cannot hide from it.
-It is recommended that either a towel covers the cage so they can hide, or that canopy like toys are draped in a location in the cage so they can hide whenever they please.
-This anxiety occurs because in the wild they feed in the safety of tree tops.
+African greys oftentimes feel exposed when they are near windows.
+Often we think that they like the perceived openness of a window view, but this makes them feel exposed if they cannot hide from it.
+It is recommended that either a towel covers the cage so they can hide. that canopy like toys is draped in a location in the cage so they can hide whenever they please.
+This anxiety occurs because in the wild they feed in the safety of treetops.

 A natural African grey habitat means a lot of water, especially as in the tropics constant storms usually wash African greys.
-The high fat diets that are usually given to them, the oils in our skin, and the reduced frequency of washing means we need to wash our hands before touching or playing with our pet friends.
+The high-fat diets that are usually given to them, the oils in our skin, and the reduced frequency of washing mean we need to wash our hands before touching or playing with our pet friends.

 A final African grey parrot care tip is that veterinary appointments should be regularly made at least once yearly.
 This can include vaccinations, examinations for parasites or yeast infections, blood testing, and nail trimming.

-Should I be concerned about what my African grey eats?
+Should I be concerned about what my African gray eats?

-Our customers sometimes ask us if we can just feed African greys human food, or if it really matters what we feed them something besides African gray pellet food.
-It is a very important question, and it is good that people ask this because this is the beginning of asking what good African grey parrot food is or what the best African grey parrot diet is.
+Our customers sometimes ask us if we can just feed an African gray human food, or if it matters what we feed them something besides African gray pellet food.
+It is a very important question, and it is good that people ask this because this is the beginning of asking.
+What good African grey parrot food is or what the best African grey parrot diet is.
 Many times we do not think about this because big food manufacturers already answer things for us, or at least they try to.
 They answer these questions we would normally have with assumptions about bird owners.
 This is something we will cover in one of our sections below, “The problem with all-seed diets.”

 African greys that are kept in domestic settings many times are given seeds and only seeds, but this is not the best for them.
 Wild greys expend much more energy than their domestic counterparts.
-This is something that must be kept in mind when we provide food for our friends because African greys can and do develop heart disease if only given all-seed diets.
+This is something that must be kept in mind when we provide food for our friends.
+Because African greys can and do develop heart disease if only given all-seed diets.
 An overload of their bodies with fats.
 In the section below, on all-seed diets, this will be discussed in more depth.
-Another example of a consideration we have is how much Vitamin D is synthesized from sun exposure, because this affects balding, feather growth, and over all well-being.
+Another example of a consideration we have is how much Vitamin D synthesize from sun exposure because this affects balding, feather growth, and overall well-being.

 All the parts of a parrot’s diet will have an impact on their health, this goes with an African grey parrot’s diet as well.
-Too many fats will result in heart disease, including atherosclerosis, and related conditions such as obesity, can arise if given too much junk food or if there is no time for your African grey to play outside its cage.
-So an African grey parrot’s diet will certainly affect them, and it will affect how long they will be with us.
-In nearly 60% of bird autopsies there have been signs of nutritional deficiency, according to Valerie Campbell D.V.M.
-These deaths could have been prevented, but luckily now we know how with new knowledge from new developments in avian veterinary medicine and science.
-Our increased interest in pet birds are helping us to learn new ways to feed our feathered friends.
+Too many fats will result in heart disease, including atherosclerosis, and related conditions such as obesity can arise if given too much junk food or if there is no time for your African grey to play outside its cage.
+So an African grey parrot’s diet will certainly affect them.
+It will affect how long they will be with us.
+In nearly 60% of bird autopsies, there have been signs of nutritional deficiency, according to Valerie Campbell D.V.M.
+These deaths could have been prevented, but luckily now we know-how with new knowledge from new developments in avian veterinary medicine and science.
+Our increased interest in pet birds is helping us to learn new ways to feed our feathered friends.

-What exactly does my African grey naturally eat?
+What exactly does my African gray naturally eat?

 Does this affect what I should feed my African grey?

 Looking at their evolution, we can learn what their nutritional needs are.
-In nature there is a balance they are used to, nature provides a nutritional content they evolved into.
+In nature there is a balance they are using too, nature provides a nutritional content they evolve into.
 The best African grey food will mix the nutrition of fruits, nuts, seeds, and vegetables.
 These are proteins, carbohydrates, fats, minerals, and vitamins.

-The first building block are fats.
-Low fat content seeds like safflower, millet, canary grass, sunflower, and groat seeds are a better alternative because they can be measured more accurately.
-But please bear in mind that seeds are only one side of nutrition, all-seed diets have serious negative effects on African grey parrot well-being.
+The first building block is fats.
+Low-fat content seeds like safflower, millet, canary grass, sunflower, and groat seeds.
+They are a better alternative because they can be measured more accurately.
+But please bear in mind that seeds are only one side of nutrition.
+All-seed diets have serious negative effects on African grey parrot well-being.

 The problem with all-seed diets?

 Seeds only provide fat.
 This means parts of nutrition such as calcium or protein are missing from the equation.
-Fats are needed but only in portioned quantities.
+Fats need but only in portion quantities.
 The best diet for your African grey will be about 10% to 20% in seeds.
 Any more than this can lead to nutritional deficiencies, infections, or other health problems.
 Some bird owners purchase seeds genetically modified for cooking oil production.
-This leads to heart problems for our bird friends, this over-feeding of fats leads to obesity, which then leads to other well-being problems.
+This leads to heart problems for our bird friends, this over-feeding of fats leads to obesity.
+Which then leads to other well-being problems.
 Seeds produced for our consumption are not healthy for birds because of higher fat concentrations.
-You’ve probably heard of seed junkies, well now you can tell your African grey, “Say no to all-seed diets!”
+You’ve probably heard of speed junkies, well now you can tell your African grey, “Say no to all-seed diets!”